History of swimwear: 2000s

 In 2005, a controversy broke out when Buddhists complained against swimwear manufacturer Ondade Mar and lingerie giant Victoria's Secret started marketing tankinis featuring Buddhist iconography.
 In the same year Nike's breast cancer awareness swimwear collection featured four different cuts of tankini.

 In 2000, Speedo launched the Fastskin suit series that mimicked shark skin.
 Their surface contained bumps and ridges that channeled the water over the swimmer's body approximately 3% more efficiently than traditional materials.
 Those suits covered most of the body, from neck to ankles and wrists, and their shape was optimized for specific swimming strokes, compressing some body parts while allowing more freedom to the others.
 Those suits were approved for the 2000 Olympics, where they helped win 83% of the medals.
-By the next Olympics, similar suits had been developed by Tyr Sport, Inc., but they were not approved by the FINA.
+By the next Olympics, similar suits had been developed by Tyr Sport, but they were not approved by the FINA.

 In July 2009, FINA voted to ban non-textile (non-woven) swimsuits in competitive events from 2010.
 The new policy was implemented to combat the issues associated with performance enhancing costumes, hindering the ability to accurately measure the performance of swimmers.
 Subsequently, the new ruling states that men's swimsuits may maximally cover the area from the navel to the knee, and women's counterparts from the shoulder to the knee.

+Miss America ended its swimsuit competition in 2018.
+In 2024, Saudi Arabia hosted a swimsuit fashion show for the first time.